kaffailevi/hackathon_2024/README.md

-# Pet Me - Social Media Web App for Pets and Pet Owners
+# Pet me. - Social Media Web App for Pets and Pet Owners

-Welcome to Pet Me!
+Welcome to Pet me.!
 This is a social media web application designed to connect pets and pet owners, providing a platform for sharing adorable pet photos, posts, and connecting with other pet enthusiasts.

 ## Installation Instructions